-- Councillors are elected by, and officers are servants of the public and Councillors and officers are indispensable to one another.
+4.1 Members are elected by, and officers are servants of the public and Members and officers are indispensable to one another.
 However, their responsibilities are distinct.
-Councillors are accountable to the electorate and serve only so long as their term of office lasts.
+Members are accountable to the electorate and serve only so long as their term of office lasts.
 Officers are accountable to the Council as a whole.

-Their job is to give advice to Councillors (individually and collectively) and to carry out the Council's work under the direction and control of their line manager and the Council.
-Accordingly, where officers are implementing Council decisions, it is inappropriate for individual Councillors to seek to instruct officers to conduct work outside the remit of the delegated decision being implemented or on parallel proposals initiated by the individual Councillor. - 4.2 The conduct of Councillors and officers should be such as to instil mutual confidence and trust.
+Their job is to give advice to Members (individually and collectively) and to carry out the Council's work under the direction and control of their line manager and the Council.
+Accordingly, where officers are implementing council decisions, it is inappropriate for individual members to seek to instruct officers to conduct work outside the remit of the delegated decision being implemented or on parallel proposals initiated by the individual member.

+- 4.2 The conduct of Members and officers should be such as to instill mutual confidence and trust.
 The key elements are a recognition of and a respect for each other's roles and responsibilities.
 These should be reflected in the behaviour and attitude of each to the other, both publicly and privately. - 4.3 At the heart of the Codes, and this Protocol, is the importance of mutual respect.
-Councillor/Officer relationships are to be conducted in a positive and constructive way.
-Therefore, it is important that any dealings between Councillors and officers should observe standards of courtesy and that neither party should seek to take unfair advantage of their position nor seek to exert undue influence on the other party.
-The use of more extreme forms of behaviour and emotion is rarely conducive to establishing mutual respect and is not a basis for constructive discussion. - 4.4 Informal and collaborative two-way contact between Councillors and officers is encouraged.
+Member/Officer relationships are to be conducted in a positive and constructive way.
+Therefore, it is important that any dealings between Members and officers should observe standards of courtesy and that neither party should seek to take unfair advantage of their position nor seek to exert undue influence on the other party.
+The use of more extreme forms of behaviour and emotion is rarely conducive to establishing mutual respect and is not a basis for constructive discussion. - 4.4 Informal and collaborative two-way contact between Members and officers is encouraged.
 But personal familiarity can damage the relationship, as might a family or business connection.
 Inappropriate relationships can be inferred from language/behaviour.
-Close personal familiarity between individual Councillors and Officers can damage the relationship of mutual respect and prove embarrassing to other Councillors and Officers.
-To protect both Councillors and officers, officers should address Councillors as 'Councillor X/Mayor, save where circumstances clearly indicate that a level of informality is appropriate, e.g. a one to one meeting between a Strategic Director and their respective Cabinet Councillor.
+Close personal familiarity between individual Members and Officers can damage the relationship of mutual respect and prove embarrassing to other Members and Officers.
+To protect both Members and officers, officers should address Members as 'Councillor X/Mayor, save where circumstances clearly indicate that a level of informality is appropriate, e.g. a one to one meeting between a Director and their respective Executive Member. - 4.5 Members and officers should inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work in their respective roles. - 4.6 It is not enough to avoid actual impropriety.
+Members and officers should always be open about their relationships to avoid any reason for suspicion and any appearance of improper conduct.
+Where a personal relationship has been disclosed, those concerned should avoid a situation where conflict could be perceived.
+Specifically, a Member should not sit on a body or participate in any decision which directly affects the officer on a personal basis.